 Dr. Stephen (Steve) Drake

-Steve's research interests are in the area of galactic, particularly stellar, astronomy, and he has studied stars all over the HR Diagram from the hottest O stars to the coolest M (and S) stars, supergiant stars, and (even), our friend, the Sun.
+Steve's research interests are in the area of galactic, particularly stellar, astronomy, and he has studied stars all over the HR Diagram from the hottest O stars to the coolest M (and S) stars, supergiant stars, and the Sun.
 If pressed, he may admit that RS CVn stars and magnetic Bp stars are among his favorites.
 He has studied the atmospheres (photospheres, chromospheres, and coronae) and winds of this variety of stars, using a multi-waveband approach in which observations of these stars at radio, optical, UV, EUV, and X-ray energies are made use of.
-He was previously extensively involved in the study of the X-ray spectra of the of stellar coronae of late-type stars using data obtained from instruments on the 1990s-generation X-ray detectors on the ROSAT and ASCA spacecraft, and is currently actively involved in analyzing newly obtained data from instruments on the 2000s-generation of X-ray detectors on NASA's Chandra X-Ray Observatory (CXO) and Swift Gamma-Ray Burst mission, JAXA's Suzaku mission, and ESA's XMM-Newton Observatory..
+He was previously extensively involved in the study of the X-ray spectra of stellar coronae of late-type stars using data obtained from instruments on the 1990s-generation X-ray detectors on the ROSAT and ASCA spacecraft, and is currently actively involved in analyzing newly obtained data from instruments on the 2000s- and later-generations of X-ray detectors on NASA's Chandra X-Ray Observatory (CXO) and Swift Gamma-Ray Burst mission, JAXA's Suzaku mission, and ESA's XMM-Newton Observatory..

 Steve's biography and publications list can be found here